heroku/cli/packages/heroku-container-registry/readme.md

 ```

 I'll bet you expected `--yes` to just use defaults for everything and not
 prompt you for an author.
-Well you clearly haven't been using node and npm
+Well you clearly haven't been using node for very long!
-for very long, then!
 We JavaScripters are masters of the ruse.
 This isn't just another nambly-pambly environment that follows conventions and
-does what you tell it to, oh no.
+does what you tell it to, oh no. We bring *excitement* to the command line!

 (Just leave author blank, or whatever.
 It doesn't matter)